santosh/colorator/README.md

 #Colorator#
-Colorator is short form for "color generator".
-It is mainly written in PHP, but there is a good use of HTML, CSS and JavaScript to add more interactivity.
+Colorator is short form for "color generator" and generates random color in hex format.
+It is mainly written in PHP,but there is a good use of HTML, CSS and JavaScript to add more interactivity.

 ##Features##
 Many features are yet to be implemented.
 This application or script (whatever